 Privacy mode, for example, results in an annoying thick red line that persists at the bottom of the screen while it’s on - visually strong-arming you to keep your mic on when watching content.
 Amazon, if you're reading this, just having the red LED illuminated up top would have sufficed.

 The camera and video calling capabilities are also only really useful if your family and friends have Echo Shows, with no support for other video services like Skype or Hangouts.
 Skype is said to be on the way though, so watch this space.

-It isn’t perfect - there’s no Netflix support and some skills are just plain janky, but if you’ll be using this primarily as an Alexa device, radio, music/Prime Video player and occasionally as a YouTube watcher and web browser, it will nail it.
+There are still some niggling issues – there’s no Netflix support and some skills aren't as polished as we'd like them to be.
+But if you’ll be using this primarily as an Alexa device, radio, music/Prime Video player and occasionally as a YouTube watcher and web browser, it will nail it.

-The Echo Show 2 is an evolving product, and we fully expect these services and Skills to improve over time.
-We look forward to revisiting the Echo Show 2 in the coming months to see just how much better it could possibly become.
+The latest version of the Echo Show is an evolving product, and we fully expect these services and Skills to improve over time.
+We look forward to revisiting the Echo Show in the coming months to see just how much better it could possibly become.

 Image Credits: TechRadar.